-Species Names Tropical Rock Lobster TRL Crayfish Kaiar Panulirus ornatus Management System The TRL Fishery is managed through a Quota Management System under the Torres Strait Fisheries (Quotas for Tropical Rock Lobster (Kaiar)) Management Plan 2018 Traditional Inhabitant Boat (TIB) sector: 662,016 quota units Transferrable Vessel Holder (TVH) sector: 337,981 quota units Licence requirements TIB sector: a TIB licence; with a Tropical Rock Lobster [CR] fishery entry; and unused quota units, held individually or by the TSRA on behalf of the TIB sector a TVH licence; with a Tropical Rock Lobster [CR] fishery entry; and unused quota units unused quota units Fishery rules Fishery season runs from 1 December until 30 September Collection only by hand Handheld implements (e.g. spear, scoop net) may be used The use of SCUBA and underwater propulsion is prohibited The use of hookah gear is prohibited from 1 December - 31 January and during moon-tide hookah closures (see Appendix 1 for the 2023-24 closures) Lobsters can be tailed (but you cannot remove the meat from the shell) Minimum size limits: Tail must be 115 mm or greater Carapace must be 90 mm or greater You must land all your commercial catch to a licensed fish receiver Fishing boats must be 20 m or less in length A boat replacement policy applies to TVH licences Each licenced boat must display its unique boat mark (e.g. TRAWQ001)
+Species Names Tropical Rock Lobster TRL Crayfish Kaiar Panulirus ornatus Management The TRL Fishery is managed through a Quota Management System under the Torres Strait Fisheries (Quotas for Tropical Rock Lobster (Kaiar)) Management Plan 2018 System Traditional Inhabitant Boat (TIB) sector: Transferrable Vessel Holder (TVH) sector: 662,016 quota units 337,981 quota units TIB sector: TVH sector: Licence requirements a TIB licence; with a Tropical Rock Lobster [CR] fishery entry; and unused quota units, held individually or by the TSRA on behalf of the TIB sector a TVH licence; with a Tropical Rock Lobster [CR] fishery entry; and unused quota units If you are using a primary/tender operation in either sector you also need a Processor-Carrier A licence ( TPC-A ) or Processor-Carrier B licence ( TPC-B ) to carry and process catch from your tenders.
+Fishery season runs from 1 December until 30 September Collection only by hand Handheld implements (e.g. spear, scoop net) may be used The use of SCUBA and underwater propulsion is prohibited The use of hookah gear is prohibited from 1 December - 31 January and during moon-tide hookah closures (see Appendix 1 for the 2024-25 closures) Fishery rules Lobsters can be tailed (but you cannot remove the meat from the shell) , Minimum size limits: ○ Tail must be 115 mm or greater Carapace must be 90 mm or greater You must land all your commercial catch to a licensed fish receiver Fishing boats must be 20 m or less in length A boat replacement policy applies to TVH licences Each licenced boat must display its unique boat mark (e.g. TRAWQ001)